rust-lang/async-book/src/07_workarounds/04_send_approximation.md

 struct NotSend(Rc<()>);
 ```

-Variables of type `NotSend` can breifly appear as temporaries in `async fn`s
+Variables of type `NotSend` can briefly appear as temporaries in `async fn`s
 even when the resulting `Future` type returned by the `async fn` must be `Send`:

 ```rust